ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

 about an additional hour to take effect (for the first hour, it will be HTTP-only).

-If mail is also requested, skip to the next section.
-Otherwise, request the following DNS record from the [University hostmaster](http://www.net.berkeley.edu/hostmaster/):
+Next, request the following DNS records from the [University hostmaster](http://www.net.berkeley.edu/hostmaster/):

-    hostname.berkeley.edu.
-IN CNAME death.ocf.berkeley.edu.
+    hostname.Berkeley.EDU.
+IN A 169.229.226.23
+    hostname.Berkeley.EDU.
+IN AAAA 2607:f140:8801::1:23
+    hostname.Berkeley.EDU.
+IN MX 5 anthrax.OCF.Berkeley.EDU.

 Use the domain requested by the group in place of `hostname`.
 We have a [reusable email